EpicOrange/riichi_advanced/documentation/documentation.md

 - Who is the next dealer?
 - Do you increase the repeat counter?

+In general,

-These are all controlled by the following keys in the `"score_calculation"` object, which all default to false:
+These are all controlled by the following keys in the `"score_calculation"` object, which all default to false or unset:

     "score_calculation": {
+      "tobi": (unset),
       "next_dealer_is_first_winner": false,
+      "agarirenchan": false,
       "tenpairenchan": false,
       "notenrenchan_south": false,
-    },
+    }

 Here's how they work:

+- `"tobi"`: if set, then if anyone's score is below this amount after a round, the game ends (that player "busts out").
 - `"next_dealer_is_first_winner"`: if true, then the (first) winner becomes the next round's dealer.
+- `"agarirenchan"`: if true, the round repeats if the dealer wins.
 - `"tenpairenchan"`: if true, the round repeats if the dealer is tenpai at exhaustive draw.
 - `"notenrenchan_south"` if true, the round repeats if it's South round and no one is tenpai at exhaustive draw.

--
+Regardless of the above settings, the honba (repeat) counter is incremented when the dealer wins or an exhaustive draw happens, and is reset when a nondealer wins.